 How to Deal with Family Comments When Going Through a Faith Transition

-When going through a Mormon or LDS faith transition, you may get a lot of questions, comments, and “advice” from family and friends.
-Ideally they will inquire without judgement because they care about you and what you’re going through, but most often it seems they want you to change your mind and stay in the religion.
-You may end up feeling unheard, judged, alienated, or even shamed.
+When going through a Mormon or LDS faith transition, you may face questions, comments, and unsolicited “advice” from family and friends.
+Ideally, they would inquire with curiosity and empathy because they care about you and your journey.
+However, it often feels like their goal is to change your mind and encourage you to stay in the religion.
+This can leave you feeling unheard, judged, alienated, or even shamed—a common experience during a faith crisis.

 Challenge: I don’t believe that a loving Heavenly Father breaks families apart just because they believe differently.

-Challenge: I am truly happy, that’s how I know I made the right choice for me.
+Challenge: I am truly happy, which is how I know I made the right choice for me.

 Challenge: This was not an easy decision for me.
-I have spent time studying and learning about myself and my spirituality before coming to this decision.
-Just because you only see the choice I made, doesn’t mean it wasn’t a process for me.
+I spent time studying and learning about myself and my spirituality before coming to this decision.
+Just because you only see the choice I made doesn’t mean it wasn’t a process for me.

 Challenge: Maybe my time in the church was just a phase?
 It wouldn’t be progress if I learned something new and didn’t change my behavior.
 I am growing as a person and know what’s right for me.

 Challenge: I really appreciate you thinking of me and my happiness.
-I will keep you in my thoughts.
+I will keep you in my thoughts as well.

 Meeting with a therapist may help you more on an individual level.
 Our therapists specialize in faith transitions and can help make sense of family responses.
 Get in with a therapist here.